snowplow-archive/snowplow.github.com/_posts/2015-08-20-aws-lambda-scala-example-project-0.1.0-released.md

 Remember to shut off:

-* python invole events loading script
+* Kill the Python invoke event loading script
 * Delete your `LambdaStack` Cloudstack
 * Delete your `my-stream` Kinesis stream
 * Delete your `my-table` DynamoDB table